Jellyman750/Jellyman750/README.md

 🔭 I’m currently working on a **full-scale tutoring website** for Belgium Campus
 📫 Reach me at: **kyle.smart1000@gmail.com**
-⚡ Fun fact: When I’m not coding, you’ll find me on the **padel courts** 🎾
+⚡ Fun fact: I have a black belt in Judo

 <!--